datacarpentry/astronomy-python/episodes/03-motion.md

 > > ## Solution
 > >
 > > The most noticeable issue is that some of the
-> > parallax values are negative, which is non-physical.
+> > parallax values are negative, which seems non-physical.
 > >
-> > The reason is that parallax measurements are less accurate
-> > for stars that are far away.
+> > Negative parallaxes in the Gaia database can arise from a number
+> > causes like source confusion (high negative values) and the parallax
+> > zero point with systematic errors (low negative values).
 > >
 > > Fortunately, we don't use the parallax measurements in
 > > the analysis (one of the reasons we used constant distance